5 Key Ideas from Primary Reading Simplified

 Full of references and breakdowns of relevant research, this book gives a grand tour of the science into early reading.
 It is, in effect, a deeper exploration of most of the subjects explored in the Corrigendum: Ending the Reading Wars paper discussed above.
 (It is worth noting that I disagree with McGuinness’s conclusions about dyslexia, which are based on the claim that “for a biological theory [of dyslexia] to be accurate, dyslexia would have to occur at the same rate in all populations.”
 This seems an inaccurate account of how genes and environment can, and do, interact.
 The definition of dyslexia advocated in Mark Seidenberg’s Language at the Speed of Sight makes more sense to me.)
 While it is a little dated and contains the odd dubious claim, it remains an excellent introduction into the research on early reading.

-If you have 5-10 hours and you are most interested in immediate practical applications of research into reading, especially in a Key Stage 2 and secondary context, then read these two books:
+If you have 5-10 hours and you are most interested in immediate practical applications of research into reading, especially in an upper Key Stage 2 and secondary context, then read these two books:

 Reading Reconsidered by Doug Lemov, Colleen Driggs and Erica Woolway